-The UK Government and Highways England are investing a combined £95 million to ensure rapid chargepoints are available every 20 miles across 95% of England's Strategic Road Network.[46]
-Importantly, all chargepoints in the UK are owned and operated by private companies,40 and although it continues to provide support for the development of public EV charging infrastructure, the Government 'will not own or operate a chargepoint network now or in the future'.[25]
-The strategy therefore is to 'encourage and leverage private sector investment to build and operate a self-sustaining public network.
-[35]
+The UK Government and Highways England are investing a combined £95 million to ensure rapid chargepoints are available every 20 miles across 95% of England's Strategic Road Network (BEIS, 2017b).

+Importantly, all chargepoints in the UK are owned and operated by private companies, 15 and although it continues to provide support for the development of public EV charging infrastructure, the Government 'will not own or operate a chargepoint network now or in the future' (Department for Transport, 2018).
+The strategy therefore is to 'encourage and leverage private sector investment to build and operate a self-sustaining public network' (Department for Transport, 2019b).

-It is recognised by the Government that local authorities in the UK also have a role to play, particularly in overcoming barriers related to parking.
-The On-street Residential Chargepoint Scheme (which has recently received a further £2.5 million of funding[47], doubling the amount initially made available) provides funding to local authorities (on a first-come, first-served basis) to install chargepoints on publicly-owned residential streets, targeting those without access to off-street parking.[25]
-Two additional funding schemes - an implementation fund and the Clean Air fund - can be also used by local authorities to minimise the impacts of local plans on individuals and businesses (and could therefore cover EV charging infrastructure development).[26]
+The Government recognises that local authorities in the UK also have a role to play, particularly in overcoming barriers related to parking.
+The Onstreet Residential Chargepoint Scheme (which has recently received a further £2.5 million of funding (Department for Transport and Office for Low Emission Vehicles, 2019b), doubling the amount initially made available) provides funding to local authorities, on a first-come, first-served basis, to install chargepoints on publicly-owned residential streets, targeting those without access to off-street parking (Department for Transport, 2018).
+Two additional funding schemes - an implementation fund and the Clean Air fund - can be also used by local authorities to minimise the impacts of local plans on individuals and businesses, and could therefore cover EV charging infrastructure development (Defra, 2019).